Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction

 For Cauchy pressure, CHGNet exhibits a systematic positive bias, whereas the others lean toward negative deviations.
 The large deviations in the predicted anisotropy and Cauchy pressure mainly reflect the high sensitivity of these quantities to small differences among elastic constants.
 In this work, most materials exhibit a relatively small degree of elastic anisotropy, with a DFT average of 1.97.
-The Cauchy pressure, being a difference quantity defined as \((C_{12} - C_{44})\), has a DFT average value of 17.9 GPa, which is much smaller than the bulk and Young’s moduli that are generally on the order of 100 GPa.
-Consequently, even moderate relative errors in the stiffness components can lead to large percentage deviations in these derived quantities, indicating that further development of uMLIPs to improve their accuracy in elastic property predictions is essential.Finally, in Debye temperature predictions, CHGNet again underestimates ($-25.89\%$), while MACE ($6.55\%$) and SevenNet ($4.89\%$) perform closer to DFT, and MatterSim achieves the most balanced performance ($-0.69\%$).
-Overall, CHGNet displays consistent systematic biases across multiple properties, whereas MACE, MatterSim, and SevenNet yield more symmetric, near-zero error distributions, reflecting higher robustness.
+The Cauchy pressure, being a difference quantity defined as $(C_{12}-C_{44})$, has a DFT average value of 17.9 GPa, which is much smaller than the bulk and Young's modulus that are generally on the order of 100 GPa.
+Consequently, even moderate relative errors in the stiffness components can lead to large percentage deviations in these derived quantities.
+Finally, in Debye temperature predictions, CHGNet again underestimates ($-25.89\%$), while MACE (6.55\%) and SevenNet (4.89\%) perform closer to DFT, and MatterSim achieves the most balanced performance ($-0.69\%$).